MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 ![Retention settings for a label.](../media/disposition-review-option.png)

-After you select this **Start a disposition review** option, select **+ Create stages and assign reviewers**.
+After you select the **Start a disposition review** option, select **+ Create stages and assign reviewers**.
 On the next page of the configuration, you'll specify how many consecutive stages of disposition you want and the disposition reviewers for each stage:

 ![Specifying disposition reviewers.](../media/disposition-reviewers.png)